-After this elaboration the expandable connectors are treated as normal connector instances, and the connections as normal connections, and all potentially present variables and array elements that are not actually present are undefined [a tool may remove them or set them to the default value, e.g. zero for Real variables].
-It is an error if there are expressions referring to potentially present variables or array elements that are not actually present or non-declared variables [the expressions can only "read" variables from the bus that are actually declared and present in the connector, in order that the types of the variables can be determined in the local scope].
+After this elaboration the expandable connectors are treated as normal connector instances, and the connections as normal connections, and all potentially present variables and array elements that are not actually present are undefined.
+It is an error if there are expressions referring to potentially present variables or array elements that are not actually present or non-declared variables.
 This elaboration implies that expandable connectors can be connected even if they do not contain the same components.